User Guide

 Items in square brackets are optional.

-e.gn/NAME [al/ALLERGY]can be used asn/John Doe al/Aspirinor asn/John Doe.
-E.gn/NAME [c/CONDITION]can be used asn/Johnny c/High BPor asn/Johnny -
+e.g.,n/NAME [al/ALLERGY]can be used asn/John Doe al/Aspirinor asn/John Doe. e.g.,n/NAME [mc/CONDITION]can be used asn/Johnny mc/High BPor asn/Johnny -

 Items with